GateNLP/StanceClassifier/README.md

 ### Programmatic usage

-The project provides two main classes, `StanceClassifer` for target-oblivious stance detection and `StanceClassifierEnsemble` for the target-aware ensemble model.
-Both classes can be imported `from StanceClassifier.stance_classifier`, and will download their models from HuggingFace on first use.
+The project provides three main classes, `StanceClassifer` for target-oblivious stance detection and `StanceClassifierEnsemble` for the target-aware ensemble model, plus `StanceClassifierWithTarget` that uses _only_ the target-aware model.
+All these classes can be imported `from StanceClassifier.stance_classifier`, and will download their models from HuggingFace on first use.

 ### Server usage